EarlyClues/HOLD-THAT-THOUGHT/README.md

 HOLD-THAT-THOUGHT
 =================

-A program for putting a temporary hold on a particular item in one's thoughtstream, with an automated reminder to return later.
+A program for putting a temporary hold on a particular item in one's thoughtstream, with an automated reminder to return held items into awareness later.

 BASIC POSSIBLE CODE
 ===================